-And while I firmly believe that constructive criticism will only help you grow and become better at your craft, there is a distinct line between constructive and downright nasty.
+And while I firm believer in constructive criticism, there is a distinct line between constructive and downright nasty.

-Which is why I have created my own Facebook groups to avoid this behavior & make learning fun and supportive!
+Which is why I have created my own Facebook group to avoid this behavior & make learning fun and supportive.

 If you’re looking for a safe group to join & learn more about everyday photography, The Blooming Photographer welcomes you!